Executive Editor

 Mary M. Fink

 Mary Fink serves as Managing Editor of the Journal of Aviation Technology and Engineering.
-In addition to this role at Purdue University, she is a lecturer and academic programs consultant for the Department of Aviation Technology.
+In addition to this role at Purdue University, she is a lecturer and academic programs consultant for the School of Aviation & Transportation Technology.
 A summa cum laude graduate of the University of Nebraska at Omaha, Mrs. Fink holds both Master's and Bachelor’s degrees in Public Administration with an aviation concentration.
 Previously Mrs. Fink served as the managing editor for the Journal of Air Transportation.
 Areas in which she has been published include transportation leadership, workforce development, Native American outreach, collegiate aviation distance education, and pre-crisis planning.
 She also served as coordinator of the NASA Nebraska Space Grant and EPSCoR programs and was an assistant to the National Space Grant Alliance.
 Mrs. Fink has taught courses such as General Aviation Operations, Aviation Writing and other capstone and independent study courses, and is an FAA-licensed pilot.

 Erin E. Bowen